 • Average tour duration: 1 hour

-• The maximum number of persons allowed in the Crane – 30
+• The maximum number of persons allowed in the Crane – 50

-Information for people with disabilities
+Information for persons with disabilities

 • Building is not adapted for persons with reduced mobility, visually impaired or blind